bhrutledge/jahhills.com/README.md

 Clone this repo.

-Create and activate a Python 3.6 virtual environment.
+Create and activate a Python 3.7 virtual environment.

-Copy `hth/settings/env.example` to `.env` in the same directory, then edit to change settings.
+Copy `hth/env.example` to `.env` in the same directory, then edit to change settings.

-Set `DJANGO_SETTINGS_MODULE=hth.settings.dev`, e.g. using [direnv](https://direnv.net/)
+Set `DJANGO_SETTINGS_MODULE=hth.settings DEBUG=True`, e.g. using [direnv](https://direnv.net/)

 Bootstrap and validate the environment with `make`.